mdumke/xmasmisfits/planning.md

 - [x] One canonical-size image, pixel-perfect interactions, no retina support
 - [x] Once a door is open, it stays open
+- [x] All items will be videos, streamed via youtube
 - [ ] does a speaker test make sense?